-Beyond Clay Sink Traps: How to Prevent Clogs & Draining Issues in Your Pottery Studio
+Clay Sink Traps: Preventing Draining Issues in Your Pottery Studio

-Clay should definitely not go down the drain.
-It can harden and cause major clogs damage to your pipes over time.
+Clay should not go down the drain.
+It can harden and cause major clogs that damage your pipes over time.
 It’s best to dispose of the clay separately or reuse it when you can.